Kevin McCarty

-Kevin Michael McCarty (born January 6, 1972) is an American politician who has served as Mayor of Sacramento since 2024.
-A member of the Democratic Party, he previously served in the California State Assembly from 2014 to 2024, representing the 6th Assembly District, which encompasses a portion of the Sacramento metropolitan area and most of the city of Sacramento.
+Kevin Michael McCarty (born January 6, 1972) is an American politician who is the 57th and incumbent mayor of Sacramento, serving since 2024.
+He was elected in 2024, defeating epidemiologist Flojaune Cofer by a margin of 1.4% in the runoff election.

-McCarty was a member of the California Legislative Black Caucus.
-Prior to being elected to the Assembly in 2014, he served on the Sacramento City Council representing the 6th district, which includes part of the eastern and southeastern parts of the city.
+A member of the Democratic Party, McCarty previously served on the Sacramento City Council from 2004 to 2014, where he represented the 6th district.
+McCarty served in the California State Assembly from 2014 to 2024, representing the 6th District, which encompasses a portion of the Sacramento metropolitan area and most of the city of Sacramento.
+During his time in the Assembly, McCarty was a member of the California Legislative Black Caucus.

-Background
+Early life, education, and early career

 McCarty was born in Washington D.C., the son of Barbara and Eliot McCarty.
-His mother is white and his father is African-American.
-After his parents separated when he was a small child, his mother moved with her children to Sacramento.
+His mother is white and his father was African-American.
+His father was a civil rights attorney and a U.S. Foreign Service Officer in Mexico City and London.
+After his parents separated while he was a small child, his mother moved with her children to Sacramento.

-McCarty graduated with a bachelor's degree in political science from CSU Long Beach and has a master's degree in public policy and administration from Sacramento State.
-Before his service as an elected official, McCarty served as Policy Director to former California Lieutenant Governor Cruz Bustamante, and as an Assembly Budget Committee consultant to then-Assemblywoman Denise Moreno Ducheny.
-While on the City Council, McCarty worked as a legislative advocate for Preschool California.
+McCarty attended American River College.
+He graduated with a bachelor's degree in political science from California State University, Long Beach and a master's degree in public policy and administration from California State University, Sacramento.
+McCarty worked as Policy Director to former California Lieutenant Governor Cruz Bustamante, and as an Assembly Budget Committee consultant to then-Assemblywoman Denise Moreno Ducheny.
+He also worked as a Commissioner at the Sacramento Housing and Redevelopment Agency.

 Political career

-McCarty served on the Sacramento City Council from 2004 to 2014.
-Representing many of Sacramento's older neighborhoods, McCarty advocated for safe housing, inspections of Sacramento's numerous rental housing units, gun control, and the creation of after-school programs.
-Council member McCarty along with Darrell Fong voted against a $257 million subsidy to develop a downtown entertainment and sports complex for the Sacramento Kings.
+McCarty was first elected to represent District 6 on the Sacramento City Council in 2004.
+He ran unopposed in 2008 and won re-election in 2012.
+Representing southeastern Sacramento, McCarty advocated for expanding after-school programs, gun control, and low-emission policies.
+He voted against a $257 million subsidy to develop the Golden 1 Center and the Downtown Commons, a downtown entertainment and sports complex for the Sacramento Kings.
+Alongside fellow City Council member Rob Fong, McCarty led the effort to designate a 2-mile section of Stockton Boulevard as Sacramento's "Little Saigon" and received praise from members of the Sacramento Vietnamese community.